 Pros and Cons

-If your primary objective is to get ID protection at an affordable price then choosing Experian will make more sense but if you want more thorough protection and price is not an issue then LifeLock will serve you well.
+In a comparison of LifeLock vs Experian, if your primary objective is to get ID protection at an affordable price then choosing Experian will make more sense but if you want more thorough protection and price is not an issue then LifeLock will serve you well.

 Last Updated on